paritosh64ce/rxjs-pub-sub/libs/rxjs-pub-pub/README.md

         latestEvent = 'randomLast';

         random: number;
-        constructor(private pubsub: NgxPubSubService) { }
+        constructor() { }

         publish() {
             this.random = Math.floor(Math.random() * 100);

-            this.pubsub.publishEvent(this.normalEvent, this.random);
+            rxjsPubSub.publishEvent(this.normalEvent, this.random);
-            this.pubsub.publishWithHistory(this.historicalEvent, this.random);
+            rxjsPubSub.publishWithHistory(this.historicalEvent, this.random);
-            this.pubsub.publishWithLast(this.latestEvent, this.random);
+            rxjsPubSub.publishWithLast(this.latestEvent, this.random);
         }
     }
     ```
+> Note: Just for example here Angular code is show.
+However, you could use this library with any of your Javascript project (React, Vue, etc).

 ## Ground Rules